MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs-dropboox.md

 </br>

 **Question:**  **Is this available for GCC, GCCHigh, DoD tenants?**</br>
 Answer.
-No, currently this Migration Manager Dropbox is not available for any of the Government clouds.
+Currently Migration Manager Dropbox is not available for any of the Government clouds.
 </br>

 **Question:** **Are there are any caveats to this release?**</br>